tbrekalo/tb-ram/README.md

 ## Installation

 Running `make install` will install the executable.
-In order to install the library, both biosoup and thread_pool (see Dependencies) need to be installed beforehand, and option `ram_install` used while configuring the build.
+In order to install the library, both biosoup, glog and thread_pool (see Dependencies) need to be installed beforehand, and option `ram_install` used while configuring the build.
 Once the library is installed, a package will be copied to your system that can be searched and linked with:

 ```cmake
 find_package(ram)